mickey-vershbow/code-every-day/log.md

 -- I've been building real apps for real people!
 Flexing my MERN stack muscles and currently working on pagination for an index of cards.
 -- Algo and CS practice, today was insertion sort
 -- Built a dynamic "traffic light" with React

+### OCTOBER 5th, 2021

+**Progress**
+-- Putting in the reps with OOP.
+I can now define OOP, describe the four pillars of OOP with real-world examples, and code up class hierarchies and object instances with relative ease.
+-- Working on building stuff with some logic to implement.
+Today I redid the GA Streetfighter Lab.
+I was able to code up my own version in 1.5 hours, which was huge compared to having a really hard time with every single line back in Bootcamp.
+Now I could mostly do it on my own but I got stuck at the game logic, of course.
+The while loop got stuck in an infinite loop.
+The conditionals were way too repetitive.
+The toggle didn't quite work.
+Overall I got the bones of it though, maybe 80%.
+Then I looked back at how I successfully solved it last time, tweaked mine a bit, and got there.
+Tomorrow I will build it again and then try Blackjack.
+-- Need to also do some actual HackerRank challenges